Waves-Matter/simple_rag_implementation_chatbot/README.md

 ## Project structure

-- `answer.py` Logic behind generating model's answer and checking for connectivity issues.
+- `answer.py` Logic behind generating model's answer and checking for connectivity issues;
-- `connectivity.py` Methods used for the connectivity check.
+- `connectivity.py` Methods used for the connectivity check;
 - `context.py` Methods for retrieving relevant documents from user prompt.
-Implementation of Multi Query RAG.
+Implementation of Multi Query RAG;
 - `history.py` Methods for maintaining short-term conversation history.
-History size is limited to avoid irrelevant information.
+History size is limited to avoid irrelevant information;
 - `model_loader.py` Loads LLM and embedding model.
-Stores vectorised documents in the vector database.
+Stores vectorised documents in the vector database;
-- `prompt.py` Generating instructions and promps for the model.
+- `prompt.py` Generating instructions and promps for the model;
-- `run_chainlit.py` Final application that runs the **Chatbot** and its UI.
+- `run_chainlit.py` Final application that runs the **Chatbot** and its UI;
-- `tester.ipynb` Jupyter notebook file for testing different cases of user prompts.
+- `tester.ipynb` Jupyter notebook file for testing different cases of user prompts;
 - `text.py` Holds the API token and model paths which are needed for the model retrieval from _Hugging Face_.

 Further explanation is provided in the comments of the code itself. :)